bvibber/ogv.js/README.md

 *WebM*

 WebM support was added in June 2015, with some major issues finally worked out in May 2016.
+Initial VP9 support was added in February 2017.
 It remains experimental, but should be fully enabled in the future once a few more bugs are worked out.
-Beware that performance of WebM VP8 decoding is much slower than Ogg Theora.

 To enable, set `enableWebM: true` in your `options` array.

+Beware that performance of WebM VP8 is much slower than Ogg Theora, and VP9 is slower still.

+For best WebM decode speed, consider encoding VP8 with "profile 1" (simple deblocking filter) which will sacrifice quality modestly.
+When encoding with ffmpeg, this is the `-profile:v 1` option to the `libvpx` codec.

 ## Upstream library notes